-I used to be a bit of a party girl.
-You wouldn’t think so if you met me now.
+I used to be a bit of a party girl though you wouldn’t think so if you met me now.

-One Friday night months ago after a busy week of work and writing, I climbed into bed at 8 pm ready for sleep.
+After a busy week of work and writing, I sometimes find myself climbing into bed at 8 pm ready for sleep.
 On a Friday night!
-I couldn’t help but laugh out loud to myself.
-Not that long ago, I was out partying till all hours on a Friday night.
+Not that long ago, I was out partying until all hours on a Friday night.

 On rare occasions, I actually miss the Friday night party girl.

-What drives me now however is my desire and determination to change careers and grow as a person.
-Despite my change in lifestyle, I am happy with the transition and the changes that have come as a result.
-I am comfortable and happy in my own skin.
+What drives me now, however, is my desire and determination to change careers and grow as a person.
+Despite my change in lifestyle and shifting priorities, I’m happy with the transition.

-Here are some first hand tips on ways to embrace the new and old parts of yourself and love the new you.
+Here are some tips on ways to embrace both the new and old parts of yourself and love the new you.

 Seek out more meaning